whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 _Image: SF OpenData neighbourhoods projected in QGIS that mapped cleanly to an existing WoF ID._

-A .geojson file (with an ID field) was created for SF OpenData neighbourhood records that have new geometries (above).
+Once we've completed this step, we need to fill out other necessary attribute fields.
+These include all attribute fields in our .geojson file retrieved using our `external_editor` command option in part one of the tutorial.

 ####Create new WoF neighbourhood records

-We needed to assign each new neighbourhood record a new [Brooklyn Integer](http://www.brooklyninteger.com), which become the `wof:id` for each record.
-The neighbourhoods that need new Brooklyn Integer IDs are shown below, as displayed in QGIS.
+Since these new features do not have an existing WoF record to update, this step is fairly simple.
+We need to assign each new neighbourhood record a new [Brooklyn Integer](http://www.brooklyninteger.com), which become the `wof:id` for each record.
+Then, just like our last step, we need to fill out necessary attribute fields in our .geojson file.

 <img width="600" alt="SF OpenData updated and new neighbourhood data projected in QGIS" src="https://mapzen-assets.s3.amazonaws.com/images/sf-neighbourhood-updates/new_neighbourhoods_wlabel.png">

 _Image: Neighbourhoods in SF OpenData that should be added to WoF._

-A .geojson file was created for SF OpenData neighbourhood records that were identified during the research step as being "real" places but missing in Who's on First.
-Upon import, the following will occur:
+After our attributes field values are filled out, the following will occur upon import to our .geojson files:

 * All "contained by" records will be found and the hierarchy will be rebuilt (in order of placetype).
 * To automate this reverse geocoding, the Point-In-Polygon (PIP) server will be reindexed.
 This will allow us to regenerate hierarchy values and assign new parent IDs for any record that falls within a new neightbourhood geometry.

-### Reclassify (upgrade) and create new macrohoods
+### Reclassify neighbourhoods, creating new **macrohoods** (upgrading)

 Three current neighbourhood records were "promoted" to macrohood records.
 These neighbourhoods - Richmond District, Sunset District, and Downtown - were already in WoF, as neighbourhoods.
 We created new shapes by combining geometries from the SF OpenData neighbourhoods and updated names if necessary.